ggozad/jarn.xmpp.core/README.rst

 ``jarn.xmpp.core`` is a Plone add-on providing the following functionality based on XMPP services:

 * Integration of plone user accounts with XMPP accounts and authentication.
-* A microblogging environment based on XMPP PubSub.
+* A microblogging environment similar to twitter/yammer based on XMPP PubSub.
-* Basic messaging.
+* Messaging.

 It is part of a suite of packages aiming to provide XMPP services to Plone.
 The other two packages are